-- ✓ Preserve the past, by investing in the continued upgrade of County assets and infrastructure: - ✓ Protect the present with improvements to County facilities; and - ✓ Plan for the future.
+- ✓ Preserve the past, by investing in the continued upgrade of County assets and infrastructure; - ✓ Protect the present with improvements to County facilities; and - ✓ Plan for the future.

 Projects most often are forwarded to the team by a sponsoring department, which is responsible for their implementation.
 In proposing a five-year capital plan, the CIP Team considers the feasibility of all proposed capital projects by evaluating their necessity, priority, location, cost and method of financing, availability of federal and state aid and the necessary investment in the County's infrastructure.
+The CIP is developed annually using the following 10 Principles of Capital Improvement Planning.